moliver28/research-handbook/content/handbook/engineering/development/ops/monitor/observability.md

 ### How to enable Observability Beta for a customer?

-To enable access to Logs, Trace, and Metrics Beta for a certain customer, follow this process:
+To enable access to Logs, Tracing, and Metrics Beta for a certain customer, follow this process:

 For SaaS: